 California’s next great university site is located on 375 acres in eastern Chula Vista.
 The University and Innovation District will provide a collaborative learning and research environment for engaging students, faculty and corporations in the creation and application of knowledge for cross-border economic, social and cultural development.

 The West Coast’s largest waterfront development project is underway in Chula Vista.
 The 535-acre location at the Chula Vista Bayfront, will be transformed with a waterfront hotel and convention center, condominiums, retail, restaurants, recreation, dedicated open space, and more.

-Chula Vista Olympic Training Center
+Chula Vista Elite Athlete Training Center

-The Chula Vista Olympic Training Center, located in the eastern part of the City, was built in 1995 and occupies 155 acres.
+The Chula Vista Elite Athlete Training Center, located in the eastern part of the City, was built in 1995 and occupies 155 acres.
 Funding for the $65 million facility was raised by the San Diego National Sports Training Foundation and a land grant from Eastlake developers.
 Athletes in archery, beach volleyball, BMX, canoe/kayak, cycling, field hockey, rowing, rugby, soccer, tennis, track & field, triathlon, and cross-training abilities for various winter sports train at the Center.